React Libraries for 2025

 In a React application, you may want to introduce authentication with functionalities such as sign up, sign in, and sign out.
 Other features like password reset and password change features are often needed as well.
 These features go far beyond React, because a backend application manages these things for you.

-The best learning experience would be implementing a backend application with authentication (e.g. GraphQL backend) yourself.
-However, since authentication comes with lots of security risks and nitty gritty details not everyone knows about, I advice to use one of many authentication/backend-as-a-service solutions which are out there:
+The best learning experience would be implementing a full-stack application with authentication (e.g. The Road to Next) yourself.
+Since authentication comes with lots of security risks and nitty gritty details not everyone knows about, I'd recommend using a third-party service for authentication in production:

 React Backend

-Since there is a strong trend moving React to the server, the most natural habitat for a React project would be a meta framework like Next.js, Astro, or Remix.
+Since there is a strong trend moving React to the server, the most natural habitat for a React project would be a (meta) framework like Next.js (mostly dynamic web applications) or Astro (mostly static website).
+React Router (previously Remix) and TanStack Start are also great alternatives, but they are in earlier stages of development.

 If you can't use a full-stack framework due to various reasons (while still being able to use a JS/TS), you have to check out tRPC or Hono.
 Honorable mention goes to the old school but must popular Node backend Express.
-Other alternatives are Fasitfy or Nest.
+Other alternatives are Fasitfy, Nest, or Elysia.

 React Database